Meet the Museum's Fish

 Mounts installed in the Museum's lobby include many well-known panfish like the small bluegill or crappies.
 Black crappies are particularly prevalent in the Northwoods because of their preference for clear, cool lakes.
 Smallmouth bass similarly require clean, cool habitat and are good indicators of a healthy waterbody.
 Visitors can now compare smallmouth and largemouth bass on display, see the size range between two white crappie mounts, or marvel at our larger specimens of burbot and muskellunge.
 Each have unique adaptations to life in our beloved water bodies.
 Thanks to the difficult art of fish taxidermy, more of us can experience these creatures from a terrestrial perspective.

-In this case, staff climbed a ladder to hang mounts where
+Installing displays often requires some handiwork.
+In this case, staff climbed a ladder to hang mounts where they will be safe from curious hands. |

 Most of these mounts have been prepared by carefully skinning the fish and mounting it over a form.
 The real head is often used, as well as the fins and tail.
 What makes fish perhaps the most difficult type of taxidermy subject is not their delicately thin parts, but that they lose much of their color as they dry.
 Those who prepare a fish usually apply a great deal of artistry to their work, as the color pattern must be recreated by painting the entire fish with an airbrush.